Walraven 2: Operational history

 The aircraft first flew on 4 January 1935.
+It was registered as "PK-KKH".
 Finding the aircraft to be satisfactory, the younger Khouw intended to start an aircraft company in the Netherlands East Indies, to build aircraft designed by Walraven.
 To promote this venture, the Walraven 2 was flown from Indonesia to the Netherlands and back at the end of 1935.
 His sister, Khouw Keng Nio, also made a name for herself by becoming the first woman of Chinese or colonial Indonesian nationality to become a certified pilot in March 1936.

-Despite this promising start to the venture, Khouw Khe Hien was killed in an air crash in February 1938, and the factory plan came to naught.
-The aircraft was placed in storage shortly thereafter, and was destroyed on 19 February 1942 in a Japanese air attack.
+However, the factory plan did not materialize after Khouw Khe Hien was killed in an air crash in February 1938.
+The aircraft was placed in storage at Andir airfield in Bandung shortly thereafter, and was destroyed on 19 February 1942 in a Japanese air attack.